scribe-security/docs/docs/ci-integrations/github/README.md

 *gensbom* has other capabilities and CLI options but the simplest integration is to call it to create an *SBOM* of the repository and the final image. these *SBOMs* are then automatically uploaded to Scribe Hub.

-In order for the integration to work you must first set the repository specific secrets provided for you at the <a href='https://beta.hub.scribesecurity.com/producer-products'>'add project'</a> page.
+For the integration to work, you must first set the repository-specific secrets provided for you on the <a href='https://beta.hub.scribesecurity.com/producer-products'>'add project'</a> page.
 Of the provided secrets, `clientid` and `clientsecret` are identical for all your future projects and `projectkey` is unique for this particular project only.

 ## Creating encrypted secrets for a repository

+The instructions on how to configure secrets in GitHub can be found in the GitHub documentation <a href='https://docs.github.com/en/actions/security-guides/encrypted-secrets'>here</a>.
+For your convenience, we present the instructions here as well.

 To create secrets for a personal account repository, you must be the repository owner.
 To create secrets for an organization repository, you must have `admin` access.